You need to transfer an existing virtual machine to your new Mac.

 - Copy the .pvm file to an external hard drive or transfer it via network.

 - Connect your external hard drive to the destination Mac.

 - Copy .pvm file from the external Hard Drive to any folder on the destination Mac.

-- Double-click on the .pvm file to start your virtual machine.
+- Install Parallels Desktop, then double-click on the .pvm file to start your virtual machine.